How to prepare for an IVF - mentally, physically and emotionally

 IVF treatment is definitely a stressful time.
 It can be intense.
 With every IVF cycle, you invest a lot of your precious time, money and psychological capital.
 That is why it is beneficial for you to be prepared as much as you can to help your chances to get pregnant and have a healthy baby.

-And to help you do that our expert in this webinar is Jennifer “Jay” Palumbo, a freelance writer, infertility and women’s rights advocate.
-Jennifer gives her perspective to the above topic from the point of view of a patient who had struggled with infertility for years and was finally successful.
-Watch to know what she did differently during her last IVF cycle and will be happy to share her views on that.
+To help you do that our expert in this webinar is Jennifer “Jay” Palumbo, a freelance writer, infertility and women’s rights advocate.
+Jennifer gives her perspective on the above topic from the point of view of a patient who had struggled with infertility for years and was finally successful.
+Watch to know what she did differently during her last IVF cycle.

 We are here to take you by the hand and help you ease the stress, be prepared physically and mentally and give you tips and hints so your IVF treatment goes as smoothly as possible.
 It is important for you to know what to expect, what questions to ask and how to speak with your doctor.
 If you haven’t considered IVF yet, but you are struggling to get pregnant naturally or you have had multiple miscarriages after natural conception, this webinar is also for you – find out whether you should visit a fertility specialist and how to approach it.